lilyso/e-commerce-back-end/README.md

 This project requires Node.js and MySQL to be installed.

-Once project has been cloned run the following in the command line to install the project dependencies - Sequelize, MySQL2, Express.js and Dotenv:
+Once project has been cloned, run the following in the command line to install the project dependencies - Sequelize, MySQL2, Express.js and Dotenv:

 ```
 npm install